-- 13. If a Future Professional fails to complete the practical skill assessment or required weekly theory hours they will be placed on the back on Track List.
-Future Professional have one week to get caught up before they receive a coaching advisory. - 14.
-If a Future Professionals fails to pass the Core written and/or practical exam on their second attempt, they may be asked to withdraw from the program and re-start in the next Core class start date. - 15.
-Milady Theory Class: Future Professionals will not be allowed in theory class once the Theory Leader has closed the door and started instruction.
-The Future Professional will not receive theory credit if they are not in theory class attendance.
-If a Future Professional chooses to leave theory class for any reason he/she will not be allowed to return to theory class.
-If there's a transition period during theory, a Future Professional will be allowed to enter to receive credit for the remaining scheduled time in theory.
-The school requires a Future Professionals to complete all theory hours as part of their graduation requirements.
-Refer to the graduation requirements.
+- 13. Parking is allowed in assigned parking areas or cars may be towed at the owner's expense. - 14.
+If a Future Professional fails to complete the practical skill assessments or required academic theory exams they will be laced on the Back on Track List.
+Future Professional have one week to get caught up before they receive a coaching advisory. - 15.
+If a Future Professional fails to pass the Core written and/or practical practical exam on their second attempt, they may be asked to withdraw from the program and may be allowed to re-start in the next Core class start date.